-In connection with the execution of the Merger Agreement, on June 24, 2019, the Company entered into a debt financing commitment letter pursuant to which the lenders party thereto have committed to arrange and provide (i) the Company with: (w) a \$1,000.0 million senior secured revolving credit facility, (x) a \$3,000.0 million senior secured term loan B facility, (y) a \$3,600.0 million senior secured 364-day bridge facility and (z) a \$1,800.0 million senior unsecured bridge loan facility and (ii) a subsidiary of Caesars with a \$2,400.0 million senior secured incremental term loan B facility (collectively, the "Debt Financing").
+In connection with the execution of the Merger Agreement, on June 24, 2019, the Company entered into a debt financing commitment letter and related fee letters with JPMorgan Chase Bank, N.A., Credit Suisse AG, Cayman Islands Branch, Credit Suisse Loan Funding LLC, Macquarie Capital (USA) Inc. and Macquarie Capital Funding LLC (the "Initial Commitment Parties").
+On July 19, 2019, the Company entered into an amended and restated commitment letter (the "A&R Commitment Letter") and related fee letters, which amended and restated the Commitment Letter in its entirety to, among other things, add additional arrangers and lenders, including Bank of America, N.A., BofA Securities, Inc., Deutsche Bank Securities Inc., Deutsche Bank AG New York Branch, Deutsche Bank AG Cayman Islands Branch, Goldman Sachs Bank USA, SunTrust Bank, SunTrust Robinson Humphrey, Inc., U.S. Bank National Association, KeyBank National Association, KeyBanc Capital Markets Inc., Fifth Third Bank, and Citizens Bank, National Association (together with the Initial Commitment Parties, collectively, the "Commitment Parties").
+Pursuant to the A&R Commitment Letter, the Commitment Parties committed to arrange and provide (i) the Company with: (w) a \$1,000.0 million senior secured revolving credit facility, (x) a \$3,000.0 million senior secured 364-day bridge facility and (z) a \$1,800.0 million senior unsecured bridge loan facility and (ii) a subsidiary of Caesars with a \$2,400.0 million senior secured incremental term loan B facility (collectively, the "Debt Financing").
 The proceeds of the Debt Financing will be used (a) to pay all or a portion of the cash consideration payable in the Merger, (b) to refinance all of the Company's existing syndicated bank credit facilities and outstanding senior notes, (c) to refinance certain of Caesars' and its subsidiaries' existing debt, (d) to pay transaction fees and expenses related to the Merger and related transactions and (e) for working capital and general corporate purposes.
-The availability of the borrowings under the Debt Financing is subject to the satisfaction of certain customary conditions including the substantially concurrent closing of the Merger.
+The availability of the borrowing